winters0x64/WebSec/Misc/Resources/Resources.md

 https://hackmd.io/xeizBTh5Q1ieqGq-aqR89Q?view -> List of challs to learn Xsleaks.

 https://research.securitum.com -> An amazing website to learn different attacks, honestly its too good.

+https://curlconverter.com/ -> Convert any curl command to any language's syntax.